onflow/flow/flips/20220111-execution-effort.md

 A new execution state was created for every 100 blocks, clearing all state changes done by the previous transactions.

-The data was collected by running a total of 5000 blocks which contained a total of 144 901 transactions.

 The collected data has the following form:

 | Transaction type name     | Multiple columns of features                                                                                                                                                          | transaction execution time ("ms")                                                                                                              |